creptic/qbt-onadd/README.md

 # qbt-onadd
  - Sets custom settings to a single torrent in qBittorent, when added or run manually.
- - Does not effect other settings or torrents in qBittorrent.
+ - Does not effect global settings, or torrents in qBittorrent.
 No cron required.
- - Change tag name, speed and ratio limits, seeding time limit, and category (must exist).
+ - Add tag(s), change upload and download speeds, ratio limit, seeding time, and /or category.
- - Customize values depending on category(s) and/or user defined tracker(s).
+ - Customize values depending on category(s) ,defined tracker(s), or a list of trackers.
- - Customize settings depending on private, public or unknown (no tracker info found) tracker(s).
+ - Dry run and test before making changes, All the settings are be made in config.
- - Options and settings are edited directly in a config file.
-Uses qBittorrent setting for empty values.
+ - Uses qBittorrent setting for empty values, so only change what you prefer.
- - Command line options including dry run and log level overrides.
+ - Command line options to help you easily authenticate with qBittorrent
- - Add custom categorys and trackers based tracker list or specified tracker url.
- - Each category or tracker can have its own settings.
-All customization can be done in config.
  - Logging can be set to none, console (terminal), or file (must be writable).
 Useful for testing.
+ - Additional options like ATM, Superseed, and Sequential download can be enabled/disabled.
+ - All customization is done in config.
+No env variables, and no modifications to system.
+ - Optional Verbose output (or to log) do show you whats being done.
+ - Config file defaults to /home/user/.config/qbt-onadd/.
+Config can be set with -c in command-line, or hard-coded in script.
+You can write a default config with -w (see -h)
  - Minimal version available with example code (removed cmdline,logging,error checking and config).
  - Run from terminal, or add to qBittorrent External Add path.
 ***